wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 - **Flexibility in Use**: R is widely used in NIH-funded studies due to its cost-effectiveness and flexibility.
 Part 11 compliance isn’t required, so validation is limited to ensuring project-team reproducibility.
 Commenting and version control remain best practices.

 ### Mplus
-- **Modeling Focus**: With Mplus in NIH trials, you can focus more on modeling rather than validating each function for compliance.
+- **Modeling Focus**: With SEM programs like Mplus in NIH trials, you can focus more on modeling rather than validating each function for compliance.
 Scripts are developed with reproducibility in mind but without extensive regulatory documentation.

 ### Macros and Functions
 Custom macros and functions are often created to streamline analyses, especially for complex tasks.
-Documentation is typically lighter, emphasizing reproducibility within the research team rather than regulatory standards.
+Documentation is typically lighter, emphasizing reproducibility within the research team (e.g. annotated code) rather than regulatory standards.

 ## Summary